cloudprober/cloudprober/docs/content/docs/browser-probe/getting-started.md

 ## Why Not Just Run Playwright on Its Own?

 A standalone Playwright test tells you *pass* or *fail* at the moment you run it.
 That's fine in CI.
-In production, you need a lot more.
+In production, you need continuous execution, time-series metrics, alerting, and a way to investigate failures after the fact.
+Building that yourself means cron jobs, custom metric exporters, artifact storage scripts, and dashboard plumbing.
+The Browser Probe handles all of it as a first-class Cloudprober citizen.

 ### Automated Observability -- Zero Instrumentation